 Parents who are tasked primarily with raising their children have an inherently difficult job.
 But can it be quantified into hours like a traditional workweek?

-A new study by Welch’s, a popular juice company, found that the average working mother works 98 hours a week, providing she doesn’t have a maid as many in Dubai.
+A new study by Welch’s, a popular juice company, found that the average working mother works 98 hours a week, providing she doesn’t have a house maid as many women in Dubai.

 The study of 2,000 American mothers with children between five and 12 years old found that the average mother “clocks in” at 6:23 a.m. and “clocks out” at 8:31 p.m., for an average work day of 14 hours.
 Of course, there are no days off for mothers, so this includes the weekends, which means the average week comes out to nearly 100 hours.
 Working mothers in Dubai follow the same routine.